 It is strawberry season!
 I was just down at the beach and got some amazing strawberries from the Carlsbad Farmer's Market.
 I found a new organic farm called Cyclops Farms that I haven't seen there before.
 They had the prettiest booth of all the farmers, full of all kinds of fruits and veggies.
 Their strawberries even had adorable stems on them and the guy told me they were picked only four hours earlier.

 So, needless to say Delaney and I ate mad amounts of strawberries the entire week we were at the beach.
-And, I kept thinking of things to make with strawberries since it is basically strawberry season and will be for the next couple months.
+And, I kept thinking of things to make with strawberries.
 Delaney has been obsessed with preserves lately on his toast in the morning and he bought a jar of "fancy raspberry preserves" and was eating it while we were down there.
 It made me think to make Strawberry Preserves.
-I thought to do Strawberry because it's that time of year and my ulterior motive was so I can make Strawberry Thumbprint Cookies (my all time fave), so I will share that recipe soon!
+I thought to do Strawberry because it's that time of year and my ulterior motive was so I can make Strawberry Thumbprint Cookies (my all time fave).
+That recipe can be found in my book, Cookies for Everyone.
 But, today I'm sharing a recipe for Strawberry Preserves (which you'll need to make the cookies too).

 Makes 6 ounces